milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 so if you open the browser and go to ```localhost:3000``` the index.html will show up because we redirected the root route to it!

-# Generating a html page on the server side
+# Generating html on the server

 let's see now how to generate html pages dynamically on the server.